(1835 - 1898)

 Branch of Service: Infantry

-He graduated in July of 1858 from the US Military Academy at West Point and entered service in the 8th US Infantry.
-He served on the frontier in Texas before the War.
+He graduated in July of 1858 from the US Military Academy at West Point and entered service as a 2nd Lieutenant in the 8th US Infantry and served on the frontier in Texas before the War.
 After Texas seceded in April 1861, he and a number of US Regulars were held as Prisoners of War at San Antonio.
 While still a POW in February 1862 he was promoted to Captain.
 He was released in April 1862 and came east to Washington, where he obtained an assignment on the staff of the Provost Marshal of the Army of the Potomac in June.

 In Maryland he was Assistant Provost Marshal General, and was present at South Mountain and Antietam.

 He continued as APMG to 4 July 1863, the last month of that period on sick leave.
-He was a Mustering Officer at Trenton, NJ until April 1864, and thereafter staff officer to General W.F.
-Smith (IIXX Corps).
+He was a mustering officer at Trenton, NJ until April 1864, and thereafter staff officer to General W.F.
+Smith (Eighteenth Army Corps).

 He served after the War at posts in the Carolinas and New York until he was sent west in 1872.
 He was promoted Major in 1879 and Lieutenant Colonel - still in the 8th US Infantry - in 1885.
 In those years he was stationed in Wyoming, the Dakotas, Arizona, and New Mexico.
 He was promoted to Colonel and commander of the 8th Infantry in 1891, and remained in the west - Montana and Wyoming - until the advent of the Spanish American War in April 1898.